ArtGithubW/Boids-Algo-Sim-On-Procedural-World-Gen/README.md

 ### Notes:

 - TODO LIST:
+  Add sliders to the side to be able to modify seperation, alignment, and cohesion on the fly <br/>
-  figure out the numpy inhomogeneous shape after 1 dimension problem that is not consistent problem, caused by switching resolution <br/>
+  figure out the numpy inhomogeneous shape after 1 dimension problem that is not consistent problem, caused by resolution(?) <br/>
-  combine colliding pygame.Rect objects into 1 object to optimize performance optimize world gen speed
+  combine colliding pygame.Rect objects into 1 object to optimize performance <br/>
+  optimize world gen speed